Non-degeneracy of solution for critical Lane-Emden systems with linear perturbation: Introduction

+Given the existence results in \cite{Kim-Pis} and our non-degeneracy, we believe that we can construct solutions to equation \eqref{danfang} and prove their non-degeneracy.
+This will be our future work.

+{\bf{Remark 3.}} When $ p=1$, $\tilde{G}$ becomes the Green’s function of the bi-Laplacian $\Delta^{2}$ in $\Omega$ with the Navier boundary condition and $\tau$ is the corresponding Robin function.
+The second-order case of equation \eqref{danfang} is as follows.

+As well know that, equation \eqref{danfang2} has explosive solutions at the critical point of Robin function.
+Moerover, if the critical point of Robin function is non-degenerate, then the explosive solutions is non-degenerate.
+From this, we can see that our non-degenerate result is consistent with this.

-To prove Theorem \ref{theorem}, we will use the local Pohozeav identities for system.
-For this purposes, we have to first obtain the point wise estimates for the solutions in Theorem $A.$ Hence we need to revisit the existence problem for \eqref{inteq1} and give a different proof of Theorem A, so that we can obtain the necessary estimates that we needed in the proof of the non-degeneracy result.
+To prove the theorem, roughly speaking, we will use the local Pohozaev identities for system and proceed a contrary argument.
+For this purpose, we have to first obtain the point wise estimates for the solutions in Theorem {\bf{A}}.
+Hence we have to revisit problem and give a different proof of Theorem A, so that we can obtain the necessary estimates that we needed in the proof of the non-degeneracy result.
 The main ingredients of the paper are the following:

-First, since the system is Halmitonian type system, the remainder terms in the decomposition of the corresponding linearized system will be very complicated, more extra technique and careful computation are needed.
+First, we note that the remainder terms in the decomposition of the corresponding linearized system will be very complicated, more extra techniques and careful computation are needed.